(Malone Procedure; Antegrade Colonic Enema Procedure)

 - Follow your doctor’s instructions on cleaning the incision site.
 Leave the incision open to air.

 - Some leakage is normal.
 Try to keep area dry.

-- Avoid vigorous sports or activity after surgery
+- Avoid vigorous sports or activity until you have recovered after surgery

 - Ask your doctor about when it is safe to shower, bathe, or soak in water.

 - Once recovered there should be no activity restrictions including swimming.

 - Be sure to follow your doctor’s instructions.

 - Leave the tube in place after surgery until your doctor lets you know it is okay to remove it.

 - Tape the tube in place while you heal.
 This will keep the tube in ideal position.

 - Follow directions to place and use the tube once you have healed.